Citadel Mall: History

-On April 8, 2008, AMC Theatres announced that it was closing its Citadel Mall Cinema 6 after the final showing on Sunday, April 13, 2008.
+On April 8, 2008, AMC Theatres announced that it was closing its Citadel Mall Cinema 6 after the final showing on Saturday, June 28, 2008.
 AMC also announced plans to close its Northwoods Mall Cinema 8 on the same date.
+The last film shown was WALL-E.

 The cinema was originally built as a part of the General Cinemas chain which later was sold to AMC Theatres.
 General Cinemas had announced plans to demolish and replace the Citadel Mall Cinema 6 with a huge new multiplex featuring stadium seating and Dolby surround sound to be built on a vacant parcel of land behind the existing cinemas.
-With the sale to AMC these plans never materialized.
+With the sale to AMC, these plans never materialized.
 On April 12, 2008 it was announced that the property was acquired by Southeast Cinema Entertainment of Charlotte, North Carolina.
 It was reopened temporarily until September 2008 when the current cinema building was demolished.
-It was replaced by a state of the art sixteen screen megaplex known as Citadel Mall IMAX Stadium 16 with several screens dedicated to art films and featuring stadium-style seating.
+It was replaced by a state-of-the-art sixteen screen megaplex known as Citadel Mall IMAX Stadium 16 with several screens dedicated to art films and featuring stadium-style seating.
 The new IMAX megaplex opened October 2, 2009.

 The mall was prominently featured in an episode of The Food Network's popular program "Food Court Wars" hosted by famed chef Tyler Florence that was taped at the mall in June 2013.
 The show pitted two couples against one another for the chance to win a lease of a vacant food court space at the mall for a year.

 On September 10, 2013 The Post & Courier reported that US Bank National Association filed foreclosure proceedings against Citadel Mall's owners Citadel Mall CMBS LLC, a subsidiary of CBL & Associates Properties in Charleston County Court and had plunged the mall into receivership.
 Spinoso Real Estate Group of North Syracuse, New York was retained to manage the mall by the court appointed receiver and continued managing the mall for the holding company that purchased the mall at auction.

 Spinoso Real Estate Group aggressively marketed the mall and successfully attracted new tenants during the period in which the mall was under bank ownership.
-Citadel Mall is seen as a highly attractive property due to its central location and visibility at the convergence of two major highways and an interstate and the fact that it has 6 successful anchor tenants and a new state of the art IMAX cinema complex.
+Citadel Mall is seen as a highly attractive property due to its central location and visibility at the convergence of two major highways and an interstate and the fact that it has 6 successful anchor tenants and a new state-of-the-art IMAX cinema complex.